 115.215 (d): The agency and facility have policies and practices that allow residents to shower, use the toilet and change clothing without opposite gender staff viewing them, absent of exigent circumstances or instances when the viewing is incidental to routine cell checks.
 Opposite gender staff are required to announce their presence when entering opposite-gender housing units or restroom areas.
 All residents are required to change their clothes in the resident bathroom area to ensure their privacy.
 Signs posted near the restroom area inform residents that the restroom is an authorized changing area.
 In the event a staff observes an opposite- gender resident for any reason, the staff member is responsible for making an immediate report of the incident and submitting the report to the facility director.
 In interviews with residents, they all feel they have privacy to shower, toilet, and change clothing when opposite gender staff are in their housing area.
 They also reported that staff do not come into the restrooms area of the other gender and all staff advise residents they are entering the showering and toilet areas.
 All showers and toilets had curtains that allowed privacy for residents to shower.
 There are signs located in the front of each housing unit reminding staff to announce their presence when entering a housing unit.
-A review of the showering areas confirmed there were privacy barriers for residents to shower, use the toilet and dress in privacy.
+A review of the showering areas confirmed there was privacy for residents to shower, use the toilet and dress in privacy.

-115.215 (e): GEO policy 5.1.2-A, and facility policy 2019-4 clearly defines that transgender cannot be examined to determine their genital status.
-The center would determine the housing plan and genital status by interviews by medical professionals in consultation with Bureau of Prisons.
+115.215 (e): GEO policy 5.1.2-A, and facility policy 2019-4 clearly defines that transgender person cannot be examined to determine their genital status.
+The center would determine the housing plan and genital status by interviews by medical professionals in consultation with Bureau of Prison.
 All staff interviewed acknowledge they had received training on cross gender pat down searchers and were aware of the policy that forbids staff from examining a transgender person to determine their genital status.
 Local policy mandates that transgender residents will be offered a preference on gender to conduct pat down searches.
 The facility director (PCM) indicated that the facility would not restrict access to programs and placement in the program due to a resident's gender.
+One resident that came from prison and was on hormone protocol in prison for transgender was interviewed.
+The resident indicated that he/she was not sure of her/his sexual orientation at this time and was in therapy to try to sort his/her sexual orientation.
+She/he was not on hormone protocol at this time.
+The center is providing female staff to pat search and is allowing him/her the opportunity to shower alone.
+In interview he/she stated he/ she had asked to be housed with the male population at this time.

-115.215 (f): All employees of GRRC receive training on how to conduct cross-gender pat searches and searches of transgender and intersex residents in a professional and respectful manner.
+115.215 (f): All employees of TRRC receive training on how to conduct cross-gender pat searches and searches of transgender and intersex residents in a professional and respectful manner.
 The Guidance in Cross-Gender and Transgender Pat Searches lesson plan was provided for review.
 Staff sign a PREA Basic Acknowledgement form acknowledging receiving and understanding the training provided.
-Review of random staff training records and in an interview with security staff, revealed staff are receiving this training during pre-service and annually through on-line training.
+Review of random staff training records and in interviews with security staff, revealed staff are receiving this training at pre-service and annually through on-line training.